Dispensationalism: Criticism

 The term dispensationalism originated with Philip Mauro.
 His critique of the system is found in his 1928 book The Gospel of the Kingdom, in which he wrote that "evangelical Christianity must purge itself of this leaven of dispensationalism".
 He used the term to group the new premillennialism, the idea of dispensational time, and the Israel–Church distinction into a single bundled idea.

 Protestant denominations and movements that embrace covenant theology tend to reject dispensationalism.
 For example, Presbyterian minister John Wick Bowman has called the Scofield Bible "the most dangerous heresy currently to be found within Christian circles".
 Dispensational theology ultimately led the Presbyterian Church of America (later the Orthodox Presbyterian Church) to split from Bible Presbyterian Synod, which taught dispensationalism.
 The Churches of Christ became divided in the 1930s as Robert Henry Boll (who taught a variant of dispensationalism) and Foy E. Wallace (representing the amillennial position) disputed severely over eschatology.

 Soteriology

-Some dispensational Christian Zionists, such as John Hagee, reject the need for Christians to pursue the conversion of the Jews.
+Some dispensationalist Christian Zionists, such as John Hagee, reject the need for Christians to pursue the conversion of the Jews to Christianity.
 Presupposing a difference between law and grace leads to the idea that there are multiple forms of salvation.

 In what is known as the Lordship salvation controversy, there are criticisms of a lack of understanding what was necessary to be "born again".
 John MacArthur called the problem "easy-believism", in which the basis of salvation is that one merely needs to claim to follow Jesus.
-MacArthur identified Dallas Theological Seminary founder Lewis Sperry Chafer as the source of the free grace error.
+MacArthur identified Dallas Theological Seminary founder Lewis Sperry Chafer as the source of the Free Grace theology.
 Defense of the dispensational position was led primarily by Charles Ryrie and Zane Hodges.